steinsag/hosteurope-letsencrypt/README.md

 | preferred-challenge |  `http` oder `dns`.
 Setzt die zu verwendende [Let's Encrypt Challenge](https://letsencrypt.org/docs/challenge-types/ ) auf HTTP oder DNS. |
 | kis-username | Username, that you use to log into sso.hosteurope.de (only needed for certificate replacement)
 | kis-password | Password, that you use to log into sso.hosteurope.de (only needed for certificate replacement)
+| kis-2fa | Boolean indicating whether you use 2FA to log into sso.hosteurope.de (only needed for certificate replacement)

 In der Datei __domains.json__ gibt man die Domains an, für die ein Zertifikat erstellt werden soll.